MatthieuHernandez/cpp-is-magic/README.md

-# C++ is Magic: Static and Consteval Examples
+# C++ is Magic: Compile-time Examples

 C++ is the most powerful language.
-This repository shows the power and magic of modern C++ through some static and consteval examples.
-This project highlights, through examples, how to write more efficient, safe, and performant code by leveraging static metaprogramming and compile-time evaluations.
+This repository highlights, through examples, how to write more efficient, safe, and performant modern C++ code by leveraging static metaprogramming and compile-time evaluations.

 # Table of Contents
  - [Environments](Environments)